jagerman/loki-improvement-proposals/lip-2-draft.md

-**Please forgive my lack of experience with Git and all things related**
+**preface note: Please forgive my lack of experience with Git and all things related**
 ## LIP-2-draft
 #### Proposal to add a simple feature to Loki wallet software - NO VOTE
 ##### Authored by : Biker (@CryptoBiker)